Edith Louise Potter (1901 – 1993) was an American pediatric pathologist.

 Potter devoted her career to becoming one of the founders of perinatal pathology following her realisation of high infant mortality rates.
 Through her pioneering work she challenged perceptions of neonatal deaths and reduced infant mortality rates.

 She was the first female member of the American Gynaecological society and worked all over the world, receiving honorary degrees from multiple universities.
-The Potter name is eponymously remembered with Potter facies (1946); Potter syndrome; Potter syndrome; Potter sequence; and the Potter classification of polycystic kidney disease (1964)
+The Potter name is eponymously remembered with Potter facies (1946); Potter syndrome; Potter sequence and the Potter classification of polycystic kidney disease (1952 and 1964).

 - 1919 – University of Minneapolis.
 (BS in 1923 and MB in1925)